-When you turn-off the hardware acceleration in a browser, only your computer’s GPU (Graphics Processing Unit) will be used to process all the graphics-intensive media.
-This lowers the load on the browser and may fix HTML5 video error.
+When you turn off the hardware acceleration in a browser, only your computer’s GPU (Graphics Processing Unit) will be used to process all the graphics-intensive media.
+This lowers the load on the browser and may fix the HTML5 video errors.

 In Google Chrome, you can disable hardware acceleration by following the below steps:

-Click on the three dots on the right corner in Google Chrome
+- Click on the three dots in the right corner of Google Chrome

-Now try to your videos in browser.
-It should not give ‘HTML5: Video file not found’ error.
+Now try to your videos in the browser.
+It should not give an ‘HTML5: Video file not found’ error.

 You can disable hardware acceleration for other browsers too in their setting.

-Method 4 – Start browser in Safe Mode
+Method 4 – Start the browser in Safe Mode

 Starting the browser in Safe Mode usually resolves many problems.
 Safe Mode may not fix the HTML5 issue, but you may know the cause of the problem and find a solution.